 Somehow, years ago, I birthed Bert’s girl.
 We’d gone without sex for a solid year straight; then, we did it, quick, once, on the fourteenth day, and three weeks later, my breasts were so sore I couldn’t sleep.
 “Damn,” I said.
 “Miraculous,” I said.

 Her name is Leigh, named after my big sister, Becky Leigh, who’s been dead and gone a long time now.
 Leigh does her living in the City of Roses, Portland, Oregon: three thousand miles away from me.

 She teaches at a Montessori school off Burnside where the children eat kalamata olives.
 They don’t call Leigh their teacher.
 They call her their guide.
 When the little boys cry, I imagine Leigh, easing down to their level.
-“I can see your angry,” I hear her say, guiding.
+“I can see you’re angry,” I hear her say, guiding.
 “How about you just tell the world why?”

 You’d never know she grew up around here, a fact I’m certain she’s mighty proud of.